-If a company produces 20,000 watermelons and 1,20,000 pineapples.
-On the diagram, its point B. If the production of oranges needs to be more, then the production of the apple should be lesser.
-On the graph, point C indicates that if it production of watermelons has to be 45,000, then the company can deliver only 85,000 pineapples.
-With this tradeoff, the curve shows the idea of opportunity cost.
+The production of 20,000 watermelons and 1,20,000 pineapples is shown on point B in the graph.
+If the production of watermelons needs to be more, then the production of pineapples should be less.
+On the graph, point C indicates that if the production of watermelons has to be 45,000, then the company can deliver only 85,000 pineapples.
+With this trade-off, the curve shows the idea of opportunity cost.

 The production possibility curve also shows the choice of society between two different products.

 You might want to know: What is Consumer Equilibrium?

 |Shape of PPC||● It is downward sloping and concave to the point of origin.|

 |Reasons for such shape of PPC||● It is downward sloping because of the few units we sacrifice for the others, as there exists an inverse relationship between the change in quantity of one commodity and the change in quantity of the other commodities.

 ● PPC is concave-shaped because more and more units of one commodity are sacrificed to gain an additional unit of another commodity.